jaderebrasil/podcast/README.md

 Thank you!

 ### Release Notes
+2.0.0 (develop branch)

+Primary objective:
+* Add ability to read existing Podcast feeds.

+Todo:
+* finish implementing custom UnmarhalXML and MarshalXML work.
+* add logic to handle <rss> root element (Breaking Changes?).
+* if we have to make a breaking change, rename Podcast -> Channel.
+* add Examples for reading existing Feeds.
+* determine if we should blow up, or allow malformed feeds?
+* update README.

 1.3.1
 * increased itunes compliance after feedback from Apple:
 - specified what categories should be set with AddCategory().